-There are many ways on how to stop a longboard.
+There are many ways how to stop on a longboard.
 The most fundamental step is to use your feet and create friction against the surface.
 Another method is to choose a suitable environment.
-Some users may prefer to repeatedly carve, while experts show off with a slide.
+Some users may prefer to carve repeatedly, while experts show off with a slide.

 The best method of stopping your board is the one that you are most comfortable with.
 Always keep on practicing to get the best results.
 Do not get ahead of yourself.
 Doing advanced techniques like slides can even cause an injury for beginners who do it wrong.